gmvoit/just-the-docs/fitting_data/InputParameters.md

 Each **ExpCGM** model for a galactic atmosphere depends on a user-specified gravitational potential function $\varphi(\mathbf{r})$ and a user-specified shape function $\alpha(\mathbf{r})$ for the atmosphere's pressure profile.
 Both functions can depend on a three-dimensional position vector $\mathbf{r}$.
 However, spherically symmetric models depending only on $r = \| \mathbf{r} \|$ are often sufficient.

-This introductory page focuses on just spherically symmetric models.
+This introductory page focuses on spherically symmetric models.
 The **ExpCGM** framework will eventually include triaxial models among the [Extensions](Extensions).

 {: .warning}
-This page is still under construction.
+This page is still preliminary.
+If you have suggestions, please send them to <galacticatmospheres@gmail.com>.

 <details closed markdown="block">
   <summary>